How Many People Die in Car Accidents?

 (Forbes)

-The make and model of a car have an important impact on car accident statistics.
-Forbes compiled a list of vehicles with model years between 2013 and 2017 that topped fatal-accident statistics.
+The make and model of a car have an important impact on car accidents.
+Forbes compiled a list of vehicles with model years between 2013 and 2017 that topped fatal-accident data.
 In the list of 14 vehicles, nine were from Chevrolet, Nissan, and KIA.

 Among mid-size vehicles, the 2014-2017 Buick Verano and 2016-2017 Nissan Maxima have the highest overall death rate.